uladz-zubrycki/bootcamp/readme.md

 Passing piped files as input and output is the expected way to use this application:

     ./run.sh < ./data/input.txt > ./out/result.txt

+You might use `/scripts/generate.fsx` to generate test input files.
+Update parameters specified in the top of the file.

+    dotnet fsi /scripts/generate.fsx